Summer Undergraduate Research Program

-Students will hold the title of RAINS Undergraduate Research Fellows and will be awarded up to $1,500.
-All students will be paid through stipends.
+Students will hold the title of RAINS Undergraduate Research Fellows and will be awarded up to a $1,800 research stipend.
 Students will complete paperwork after being selected for a research project.

-On-campus housing is available on a limited basis.
-Please note that students that are first timers to SURP will have priority to on-campus housing.
-Students that have already participated in SURP may live on campus if space is available.
+SURP provides a stipend towards on-campus housing on a limited basis.
+Please note that students who are first-timers to SURP will have priority to on-campus housing.
+Students who have already participated in SURP may live on campus if space is available.

-Upon acceptance into the SURP program, students who wish to live in on-campus housing must apply for summer housing through the Student Housing Office, no later than Friday, April 19, 2019.
+Upon acceptance into the SURP program, students who wish to live in on-campus housing must apply for summer housing through the Student Housing Office by their priority deadline.
 Processing fees will be waived.

-For more information on Summer Student Housing, please visit the Student Affairs Divisions website.
+For more information on Summer Student Housing, please visit the Student Affairs Division website.

-SURP provides funding for the student’s research hours and the majority of housing cost.
+SURP provides funding for the student’s research hours and the majority of housing costs.
 The program does not cover research expenses (supplies, travel, etc.)